DIY Natural Pest Control: Possible? I say yes! – Effective? Of course!

 Essential oils can be added to your DIY cleaners & sprayed, added to baking soda, DE, Borax & sprinkled or sat in bowls/sachets, mixed with coconut oil & rubbed on.
 The essential oils I use for pest control that repel or kill:

-- Peppermint, Eucalyptus, spearmint: spiders, ants, roaches, aphids, fleas, ticks, beetles, gnats, caterpillars, lice, nits, moths, other flying bugs.
+- Peppermint, Eucalyptus, spearmint: spiders, ants, roaches, centipedes, aphids, fleas, ticks, beetles, gnats, caterpillars, lice, nits, silverfish, moths, other flying bugs.

-- Lemongrass: fleas, ticks, no see ums, mosquitos, biting flies, chiggers.
+- Lemongrass: fleas, ticks, no see ums, mosquitoes, biting flies, chiggers.

-- Lavender: chiggers, fleas, ticks, flies, lice nits, mosquitos, moths.
+- Lavender: chiggers, fleas, ticks, flies, lice nits, silverfish, mosquitoes, moths.

-- Lemon (or other citrus): fleas, ants, roaches, lice, nits, biting flies.
+- Lemon, Orange (or other citrus): fleas, ants, roaches, lice, nits, biting flies.

-For fleas, ticks, ants, bedbugs, silverfish, & creepy crawly pests of all kinds, inside, in your garden, in your yard, on your pets & animals I use food grade diatomaceous earth & I purchase it from diatomaceousearth.com.
-It is my number 1 go to for pests.
+For fleas, ticks, ants, bedbugs, centipedes, silverfish, & creepy crawly pests of all kinds, inside, in your garden, in your yard, on your pets & animals I use food grade diatomaceous earth.
+DE is my number 1 go to for pests.
 But the other items listed above are also used plenty.
 Check out my Pest control ideas below.

 How I do it:

-Fleas, roaches, silverfish, bedbugs, lice, mites, ants etc.
+Fleas, roaches, silverfish, centipedes, bedbugs, lice, mites, ants etc.

 sprinkle food grade diatomaceous earth (DE) on carpets furniture, pet bedding, baseboard, behind furniture etc. leave as long as possible ( this can be left behind furniture etc, hours, days weeks months) vacuum up any in areas where you walk or sit after fleas are gone.
 Safe for kids & animals. so safe we feed it to our animals & we take it daily.
 You can also sprinkle around the outside of your house, in your yard on plants in your garden, house plants, around roots on plants.
 Can also be sprinkled on rose bushes & other plants & flowers to kill aphids & other pests.
 Add new DE if it gets wet.